dukelec/mbrush/doc/dev.md

 note:
 The parameter period_us is not used in mb.conf by default.
-If it is used and is not equal to 0, the sensor data will be replaced with a fixed printing speed. period_us is the printing interval of each group, in microseconds, the range is [110, 0x7ffff].
+If it is used and is not equal to 0, the sensor data will be replaced with a constant printing speed. period_us is the printing interval of each group, in microseconds, the range is [110, 0x7ffff].
+To improve the real-time performance: the first short press loads data to ram (st 3: wait trigger), press again to start printing.

 cmd=upgrade
 ret: {"status": "ok"}